Bud Schwenk: Professional career

 Schwenk was recruited by professional football teams and was drafted by the Chicago Cardinals of the National Football League at the end of 1941.
 That December, he said he had abandoned plans to play in the National Football League because of World War II.
 Nevertheless, he played for the Cardinals during the 1942 season.
 He broke the NFL record for most passes completed in his first season, although the Philadelphia Eagles' Davey O'Brien also broke the record and beat him with 146.

-Schwenk did not play between 1943 and 1945 as he served in the U.S. Navy during the war.
+Schwenk did not play between 1943 and 1945 as he served as the captain of a PT boat in the U.S. Navy during the war.

 Following his discharge from the Navy, Schwenk signed with the Cleveland Browns of the new All-America Football Conference.
 Limited by an ankle injury, Schwenk played sparingly for the Browns in the 1946 season, substituting on occasion for quarterback Otto Graham.
 The Browns won the AAFC championship that year.
 Schwenk was traded to the Buffalo Bills for fullback Jim Thibaut early in 1947.
 The Bills then sent him to the Baltimore Colts in August.